secureworks/dalton/README.rst

      particular ruleset.

 -  | **Troubleshooting and Developing Signatures**
-   | User-provided pcaps can be tested against user-provided ad-hoc IDS
+   | User-provided pcaps can be tested against user-provided ad hoc IDS
      rules to quickly and easily see the IDS alerts and/or test for rule syntax errors.